Diketene/wigcpp/README.md

 For the same reason, the `wigcpp_global_init` function accepts **twice the maximum physical angular momentum value** as its first parameter.
 And `wigcpp_global_init` accepts the maximum wigner symbol type that will be used in the whole calculation process as its second parameter, which is must be **3, 6 or 9**.

+Calling of `wigcpp_global_init` must be done in the main thread, if you call this function in other thread, behavior of this function is **undefined**.

 A simple example is as followed:

 ```C